ethanshry/Kraken/documentation/Report.md

 ### Motivation

-Over the past several years, the proliferation of cloud services like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) have lowered the barrier to the deployment of publicly accesible web applications.
+Over the past several years, the proliferation of cloud services like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) have lowered the barrier to the deployment of publicly accessible web applications.
 Many companies have migrated their entire operations away from private data centers, and entirely rely on these cloud offerings.
 Despite this, the cost of these solutions remains high for hobbyist developers.
 Below is a breakdown of the cost of hardware costs for dedicated, non-preemptible servers on the top three cloud platforms:

 | Instance Name | Platform | Specs           | Price (dollars/month) |
 | ------------- | -------- | --------------- | --------------------- |